- Cardiorespiratory

 - Gathering data about

-which will further allow the student to analyze that data for the purpose
+will further allow the student to analyze that data for the purpose of

-in Hand Span Size- Students shall measure their handspan size to
+Hand Span Size- Students shall measure their handspan size to determine

 - Give Me A Hand, I'm